wickljas/PES_Board/README.md

 - 9-axis IMU (accelerometer, gyroscope, magnetometer)

 >**IMPORTANT NOTE:**
->- <b>Using the PES Board with power ON and hardware running while connected to your computer/laptop happens at your own risk.
-There was a case where the students laptop was damaged in the past.</b>
 >- <b>The voltage of the DO (servos) is set via the switch behind the charging socket: 3.3 V or 5 V</b>
 >- <b>Motor encoder soldering can be wrong.
 Do not assume that if you plug in one motor and everything works you can then also use the same connections with different motor.
 You have to make sure that the physical rotation is according to your assumption and that a positive input leads to a positive change of increments.</b>
 >- <b>Depending on the PES Board version DCMotor M3 rotation direction might be inverted.</b>